cdot/SVGcut/README.md

 There are some limitations:
 - You may have to use the "Path->Object to Path" command to convert some objects (such as text) into paths.
-- Colour is shown, but is ignored, so beware of creating paths the same colour as their background.
+- Colour can be confusing.
+Beware of creating paths the same colour as their background, or that are covered by other objects.
 - Stroke width is also ignored, so you are recommended to set a very small stroke width.

-*Tip* If you have a drawing that makes heavy use of complex features (such as text, or shapes, or meshes) you might consider taking a copy and preparing it for machining, rather than converting your original to paths and losing all the nice features.
+*Tip* If you have a drawing that makes heavy use of complex features (such as text) you might consider taking a copy and preparing it for machining, rather than converting your original to paths and losing all the nice features.

-Load SVGcut in your browser.
+<a href="https://cdot.github.io/SVGcut/app.html" target="_blank">Load SVGcut in your browser.</a>

 ## Tool